Aqualyte/k8s-trouble/README.md

 # 1.1.4 ETCD

+- The etcd pod specification file /etc/kubernetes/manifests/etcd.yaml controls various parameters that set the behavior of the etcd service in the master node.
+- etcd is a highly available key-value store which Kubernetes uses for persistent storage of all of its REST API object.
+- You should restrict its file permissions to maintain the integrity of the file.
+- The file should be writable by only the administrators on the system.

 # Audit
 Run the below command (based on the file location on your system) on the master node. and Verify that the permissions are 644 or more restrictive.